Farmers Market Legal Toolkit

 Across the country, farmers markets are supporting small farms and businesses, increasing access to fresh foods, and meeting a host of other community needs.

 Farmers markets are collections of relationships within a community--between markets and host sites, managers and vendors, farmers and customers, and many more.
-Legal tools can help clarify responsibilities and expectations within those relationships.
+Legal tools can help clarify responsibilities and expectations within those relationships, whether you are a farmers market manager, vendor, host site, or customer.

 This toolkit is designed and developed for market leaders who, together with their vendors, are looking for legal tools and resources to help them build resilient farmers markets in their communities.Learn more about the toolkit